Power BI Interview Questions

 Professionals: They use Power BI to check the data scalability, security, and availability of data.

-Power bi Coding Questions
+Power BI MCQ Questions

 What is the maximum data limit per client for the free version of Power BI?